 The Museo Nacional de Colombia, or National Museum of Colombia, is another must-see attraction, as it presents you with a solid background to the country.
 The history of many of Colombia’s early and original natives, as well as the Spanish conquest that provided much of the country’s identity as we know it today can be found here.
 There is also a large portion of the museum that is dedicated to many of Colombia’s great artists.

 To get a stunning bird’s eye view of the city, head a few blocks south of the Museo Nacional to the Torre Colpatria, or Colpatria Tower.
-The building, as of 2010, is the tallest building in Colombia and the second tallest in South America.
+The building, as of 2010, is the tallest building in Colombia and the second tallest in South America (though it doesn’t make it on our list of tallest buildings in the world).
 The 50-story tower is named after Colpatria bank, which has its headquarters inside.
 The view from the top is stunning, and you can go all the way around the top of the Colpatria tower to essentially get a 360-degree view from the heart of downtown.
 At 3,000 COP (roughly $1.60 USD as of 2010), it is well worth the admission.

 If the top of the Torre Colpatria did not satisfy your craving for sky-high panoramic vistas, you best visit Cerro de Monserrate.
 The summit of this mountain is a popular trek for tourists and pilgrims alike.
 There is a picturesque little white church built on the top of the mountain, 3200 meters high, and many make the pilgrimage to give thanks to El Señor Caido, the statue of “the fallen Lord” inside the church.
 Take the funicular (a rail car that feels as if it’s going straight up) or the teleferico (cable car) if you are not inclined to walk.
 There is some nice restaurants and a quaint little market at the top, as well as some well-kept gardens and a story of Christ’s death.